AgentD/diy-linux-guide/kernel.md

 the kernel that tells it what device to mount for the root filesystem.
 For more complex setups, Linux supports mounting an *initial ramdisk*.

-In addition to the kernel and command line, the boot loader loads a compressed [cpio](https://en.wikipedia.org/wiki/Cpio) archive into memory and passes a pointer to the kernel where it can find it.
-The kernel then mount an in-memory filesystem as root filesystem and unpacks the cpio archive into it.
-Alternatively, the Linux build system can create this archive during kernel build and bake it directly into the kernel binary.
+An initial ram disk is a compressed archive that the boot loader loads into memory along with the kernel.
+Along with the kernel command line, the boot loader gives the kernel a pointer to archive start in memory.

-This cpio archive usually contains a small rescue shell and some helper programs.
-The process that the kernel executes as PID 1 is usually a shell script that does more sophisticated filesystem setup, transitions to the actual root filesystem and does an `exec` to the actual `init`.
+The kernel then mounts an in-memory filesystem as root filesystem, unpacks the archive into it and runs the PID 1 process from there.
+Typically this is a script or program that then does a more complex mount setup, transitions to the actual root file system and does an `exec` to start the actual PID 1 process.
+If it fails at some point, it usually drops you into a tiny rescue shell that is also packed into the archive.

 Systems typically use [BusyBox](https://busybox.net/) as a tiny shell interpreter.
 BusyBox is a collection of tiny command line programs that